tfausak/tfausak.github.io/_drafts/ruby-classes.md

 If you're using anything other than `.===` and `#is_a?`, you're doing it wrong.

-Let's say you have a class and an instance of that class.
+Alright, let's say you have a class and an instance of that class.
 In particular, you have this code:

 ``` rb